Raidenknights/Mircroservices_Learning/README.md

 # Mircroservices_Learning
-DESCRIPTION:
-THIS IS A BASIC SPRINGBOOT API WHICH RETURNS HELLO WORLD AS A TEXT AND HTTP STATUS 200.
+DESCRIPTION:THIS IS A BASIC SPRINGBOOT API WHICH RETURNS HELLO WORLD AS A TEXT AND HTTP STATUS 200.

 REQUIREMENTS:
 1. You need an Laptop that can run local server or localhost.